kevincharm/cse1500-cheatsheet/src/javascript/event_loop.md

 var contents

 // Here, the program does NOT wait until the file is read.
+// The `fs.readFile` function returns *immediately*!
-// Note how `readFile` accepts a callback. fs.readFile("file.txt", function (err, fileContents) {
+// Note how `readFile` accepts a callback - this is what gets called
+// when it is finished reading. fs.readFile("file.txt", function (err, fileContents) {
     // This function is run AFTER the file reading is done, some time in the future.
     // We don't know when.